MStankiewiczOfficial/DeckyCraft/README.md

 * **Adding DeckyCraft to Gaming Mode** (soon!)
 * **Adding DeckyCraft controller configuration to Steam settings** (soon!)
 * **Changing keybinds** (soon!)

+## Disclaimer
+I am affiliated neither with Valve Corporation, Mojang Studios or creators of mods included in modpack.
+"Steam", "Steam Deck" and "Valve" are trademarks of Valve Corporation.
+Minecraft is trademark of Mojang Synergies AB.